• Skip to primary navigation

 Making this Burrata Caprese recipe is a breeze.
 Simply cut the tomatoes and layer them on a plate.
 Place the burrata balls in the middle, sprinkle on the basil, and drizzle with olive oil and balsamic glaze.
 Voila!

-Step 1 - Cut the tomatoes
+Step 1 - Cut the Tomatoes

 Wash and trim the tomatoes carefully, slicing them into thick rounds and enjoying the delicious tomatoey aroma of the tomatoes.